Mueller: ‘If we had had confidence that the President clearly did not commit a crime, we would have said so’

 The White House got a heads up Tuesday night that Mueller would likely deliver a statement on Wednesday about the Mueller investigation, according to a senior administration official.

-Barr also was given advance notice, according to a source familiar with the plans.
-Nadler was also notified, a committee spokesman said.
+Barr also was given advance notice, according to a source familiar with the plans, and Nadler was also notified, a committee spokesman said.

+The Justice Department and Office of Special Counsel issued a joint statement Wednesday evening saying "there is no conflict" between Barr's and Mueller's statements regarding the role the Office of Legal Counsel opinion played in Mueller's treatment of obstruction in his report.
+Mueller's public statement earlier Wednesday, however, presented a stark contrast to the attorney general regarding the significance of the Justice Department guidelines against indicting a president.

 Trump has claimed 'complete and total exoneration'